evgenyneu/covid19/README.md

 * Downloads new data on confirmed COVID-19 cases from Johns Hopkins University [Github's repository]( https://github.com/CSSEGISandData/COVID-19).

-* Runs Stan mode that uses logistic function.
+* Runs Stan model that uses logistic function.

-* Creates a plot showing observed data with round blue markers and the model with black line.
-The orange shaded region indicates model's uncertainty and corresponds to 95% DHPI (highest posterior density interval).
+* Creates a plot showing observed data with round orange markers and the model with blue line.
+The bright shaded region indicates model's uncertainty and corresponds to 95% DHPI (highest posterior density interval).

 As new data become available daily, I will be running this script and adding the new plots to [plots](plots) directory.
 This way we can see the changes in the data and the model with time.